josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 not always match these needs.
 * Very few community members have the time, support, and interest to stand for the IAOC (or even participate in administrative discussions, unless something goes astray), and many who do are self-funding their work.

-Not just the IAOC has trouble finding qualified volunteers
+Organization, IAOC: Do we conduct exit interviews?
+No since no IAD has exited.

+Organization, IAOC/Contractors: Need to understand requirements/dependencies on contractors and other support structure to really understand how things work - it is complicated and not generally well understood

+Organization, IAOC/Volunteers: Draw a sharper distinction between volunteering for IAOC and for things like tools, as shows on structural slide earlier.

-Stephen - IAOC subcommittees - not clear who is involved/serving, not sure what effort is required/expended (transparency)
+Organization, IAOC/Subcommittees: Not clear who is involved/serving on IAOC subcommittees, not sure what effort is required/expended.
 Lack of encouragement of/participation in subcommittees might be a disincentive for IAOC participation

-Joe Hall - Do we conduct exit interviews?

-Alissa - No since no IAD has exited.

-Alissa - Need to understand requirements/dependencies on contractors and other support structure to really understand how things work - it is complicated and not generally well understood

-Robert Sparks - Draw a sharper distinction between volunteering for IAOC and for things like tools, as shows on structural slide earlier.

-Leslie (?) - Part of the point of having subcommittees is to draw in expertise in a particular area, without burdening them with the overall task of IAOC responsibility.
-The point there is that elaborating what kind of expertise is needed can be a bit of a challenge.
+Organization, IAOC/Subcommittees: A point of having subcommittees is to draw in expertise in a particular area, without burdening them with the overall task of IAOC responsibility.
+Elaborating what kind of expertise is needed can be a challenge.
 There is a general challenge in elaborating what skills are needed for any of the areas of work here.

-Dave Crocker - The function of the committees seems to go pretty well, but sometimes there is a lack of clarity about scope and authority in relation to the IAOC.
-What kind of decision is being made.
-A recommendation that is subject to pretty easy reversal by the IAOC.
-This sometimes provides an undercurrent of doubt when discussions take place.
+Organization, IAOC/Subcommittees: The function of the committees seems to go pretty well, sometimes scope and authority in relation to the IAOC are unclear.
+What kind of decision is being made?
+A committee can make a recommendation that is subject to easy reversal by the IAOC, which can provide an undercurrent of doubt when discussions take place.

+Organization, IAOC/Subcommittees: Surprised to see how many people are involved in subcommittees.
+The composition of volunteers/staff may cause confusion about role, and control/accountability issues.
+Who's really in charge? who is leading the discussions/making decisions, who is supporting those decisions.
+Lack of documentation/explanation about how the committees are chosen

+Organization, IAOC/Subcommittees: For some teams (e.g., meetings, legal) it is necessary to have staff (e.g., ietf lawyer, site visit and meeting contract negotiation staff).
+Lists of subcommittees are here - https://iaoc.ietf.org/committees.html.
+On legal committee - the base membership comes from the IAOC plus the lawyer to then last year we asked for volunteers from the community and added the one persons who stepped up

 Internal IAOC Organizational Issues {#IAOCorg}